Singapore fried rice. A delicious fusion of Indo Chinese cuisine that's perfect for lunch, dinner parties or lunch boxes.

 Read on below for in depth details on how to make Singapore fried rice.

-Step 1 - In a large wok or saucepan on medium to high heat place 2 tablespoons of vegetable oil and heat.
+Step One: In a large wok or saucepan on medium to high heat place 2 tablespoons of vegetable oil and heat.

 Stir fry the chicken breast for 2 to 3 minutes, and then add the prawns.